 The biggest night of the week is on a Wednesday at SugarHouse, just a 5-minute walk from Foundry Studios.
 There are always good drinks and entry offers, as well as touring bands and DJs.
 This is a club that is run by Lancaster University’s Students’ Union, and has become a massive part of student life in the city since its foundation in 1982.
 You’ll find different themes throughout the week, featuring different types of music for all to enjoy.

 Another big club in Lancaster, and another that is just a short walk to St Leonard’s House, is the Dalton Rooms & Glow Nightclub, a combined venue that is open 5-days a week till 6am.
 It is the host of ‘Social Wednesdays’ where most societies go for a night out, as well as being host to ‘Skint Mondays’, ‘Epic Fridays’, and ‘Love Saturdays’.
-It is home to DJ nights, karaoke competitions and pizza parties!
-With a discount card you can gain cheaper entry, as well as being in the loop for future events, drinks and booth packages for you and your friends to enjoy.
+It is home to DJ nights, karaoke competitions, and pizza parties!
+With a discount card, you can gain cheaper entry, as well as being in the loop for future events, drinks, and booth packages for you and your friends to enjoy.

-At the other end of the scale, but the same level of exciting in terms of a night out, is the legendary Hustle.
+At the other end of the scale, but the same level of excitement in terms of a night out is the legendary Hustle.
 This is a student hangout that is open 6-days a week.
-It is the only shooters bar in Lancaster and each day you’ll find a wide range of drinks offers, promotions and discounts.
+It is the only shooters bar in Lancaster and each day you’ll find a wide range of drinks offers, promotions, and discounts.
 It is the type of venue that you’ll stick to the floors and the walls from the moment you enter, have sweat drip on you from the ceilings, but you’ll love every second of it as you dance to the very best in cheesy music!

 There is something for everyone as a student in Lancaster, with our accommodation at St Leonard’s House and Foundry Studios just a short walk away from all the thriving nightlife at the clubs and bars along the route.
 From pub crawls to a big night at SugarHouse you’ll find the night out you’re looking for!